GonzaloPerezBlasco/D3MLPolarization/README.md

 # D3MLPolarization

-This README IS OUTDATED.
-THE GOOGLE DRIVE DOCS ARE UP TO DATE.
-Proper explanations that work well with help() in functions is still left.
-The rest should be done.

 There are four folders each responsible for a different task.
 If you just want to obtain the predicted polarization decay you only have to use PredictWithModel.
 If you want to add measurements (after a reactor cycle) to the data base then you also need to use CreateModels.
 In case you want to see how well a model performs, use TestAModelFolder.
 At the end of this README there is a very short summary to use it if you don't need to understand what is happening.
 In this presentation you can see how to use the programs:

 [https://docs.google.com/presentation/d/1BqC0SIO63Y6Gf9Ebw5jM6ON_GJMAgEgx/edit?usp=sharing&ouid=103533666238364010404&rtpof=true&sd=true](https://docs.google.com/presentation/d/1ej2dq06_DOG1woB3bfhDSEdd2fq4od1S/edit?usp=sharing&ouid=103533666238364010404&rtpof=true&sd=true)

-Apologies for any typos or incorrections in all README files.
 ________________________________________________________________________________

 1.D3Files